Osheah/hospfcs2021/README.md

 * test.py was helper code for debugging the doView function on student.py

 ## Week 6
-Week 6 is labs are found in week06 directory.
+Week 6 labs are found in week06 directory.
 There was one lab in week 6 and it included a continuation of the week 5 lab.
 * jsonWriteDict.py contains a program to write a dictonary to file
 * labquiz.py contains the answers to the lab quiz in week 6
 * readsNumber.py contains a program to read a number from a txt file